Schoharie County in the American Revolution: Historical context

+Notable figures

 A number of notable historic figures of the Revolution played a part the uprising, in addition to Schoharie's involvement in the War.

+Joseph Brant

 The Mohawk Sachem Joseph Brant (Thayendanega)) was famous throughout the war, as well as in local lore.
 Brant was widely known for his importance to the British forces, even having met with King George III at one time.
 Renowned for his role in recruiting loyalists and Natives Americans, Brant led these troops against the rebels for much of the war.
 Taking part in many major raids and battles in New York, Brant was feared by the rebels, and revered by the British.
 His presence was a factor in the outcome of many skirmishes throughout campaigns of the state.
 Most notably in the Schoharie area were Brant's role in the Battle of Cobleskill, the Battle of the Flockey, and his raids alongside Sir John Johnson in 1780.
 Along with Brant, some local residents garnered fame while aiding the loyalist uprising as well.

+George Mann

 Local tavern owner George Mann is also well known throughout the region for his support of the crown.
 Mann was at one time a Captain in the Schohary Militia, but defected and recruited from within the militia's ranks to aid the Tories.
 The tavern owned by Mann was utilized as a meeting place for Tories and Indians, loyal to the Crown.
 While the recognition of these individuals is for their loyalties to England, distinction is also given to those who fought for the side of Revolution.